Jacobiano/ChoquetLayer/README.md

 ## Reproducing the results

-train_capacity.py can be use to generate the paper results.
+train_capacity2 can be use to generate the paper results.

+Note:
+In the first run, you have to keep --generatedate argument to 1 to generate simulations.

 <!-- ACKNOWLEDGMENTS -->